 Key climbs: Core, Portet d’Aspet, Menté, Portillon, Superbagnères, Peyresourde, Azet.

 Things toughen up a bit on this stage.
 All the climbs here are classically Pyrenean, harder than they look on paper but more beautiful than you could imagine.
 Each climb has its own distinct character and challenge.
-Mid-stage, the Superbagneres climb could be omitted if legs are screaming.

 Day 5: St. Lary-Soulan to Oloron